-Originally from Indiana, Lisa Lockman lives in Lincoln, Nebraska where she has taught Ceramics, Metalsmithing, and Non-Western Art History at Nebraska Wesleyan University for 26 years.
+Originally from Indiana, Lisa Lockman lives in Lincoln, Nebraska, where she has taught Ceramics, Metalsmithing, and Non-Western Art History at Nebraska Wesleyan University since 1990.
 She has a Master of Fine Arts degree from Indiana State University in Terre Haute, Indiana, and a Bachelor of Arts degree from Indiana University in Bloomington, Indiana.

 Lisa's work has been exhibited at Baltimore Clayworks in Baltimore, Maryland, the Leedy-Voulkos gallery in Kansas City, Missouri, and Anderson O'Brien Gallery in Omaha, Nebraska.
 In 1996, Lisa was invited to participate in "Korea's Clay and Fire Symposium" and the “Winter Universiade ' 97: Ceremonial International Exhibition of Sculptors & Ceramists" in Muju-Chonju, South Korea.
 During the summer of 1998, she spent six weeks exploring China, Chinese ceramics, and Chinese ceramic history ina joint program sponsored by Alfred University and Jingdezhen Ceramic Institute.